Theta-Limited/OpenAthenaAndroid/README.md

 OpenAthena for Android allows the user to tap any arbitrary point in the image to locate it.

-A tap at any point in the image will move the marker and calculate the new location:
+Tapping on any point in the image will move the marker and calculate the new location:

 <img width="586" alt="OpenAthena for Android demo of arbitrary point selection for raycast calculation" src="./assets/DJI_0419_Target_Res_Arbitrary_Point_Demo_landscape.png">